mhoemmen/cpp-proposals-pub/conjugated/conjugated.md

         * Combine 2.2 and 2.3 into "otherwise, if `is_same_v<A, Accessor>` is `true`, `a`" -- this does not change the meaning, but avoids repeating the conditions of 1.2 and 1.3.

+    * Suggestions from LWG review on 2024-10-25:

+        * Improve diff formatting.

+        * Respell use of Standard-ese for ADL-findable to say "valid" instead of "not valid," for consistency with existing _`conj-if-needed`_ wording.

 # Abstract

 We propose the following change to the C++ Working Paper.